This tutorial will guide you through expanding your map with new road meshes as well as a road network on top of them.

 Road003 [SimpleRoadPairRight]

 Road004 [SimpleRoadPairRight]

-[SimpleRoadPairLeft] tag.
-The 3 tags following that tag are as follows:
+The 3 parameters following that tag are as follows:

-- Width: The width of the road.
-This is divided in half for each side of the road.
+- This will be divided in half for each half of the road pair.

 Intersections are also simple as they are just grouped circles.
 Draw 1 in each corner that fully covers the end of each road.

 Make sure to delete the face in each one, leaving just the edges of the circles!